HerrZatacke/slide-cam-remote/readme.md

 # Slide Cam Remote
-Automatically trigger a slide projector and a DSLR with a macro lens to mass-capture analog slides.
+Automatically trigger a slide projector and a DSLR to mass-capture analog slides.

 ## Equipment
 * Canon 50D